dnanexus/dxfuse/README.md

 dxfuse approximates a normal POSIX filesystem, but does not always have the same semantics.
 For example:
 1. Metadata like last access time are not supported
 2. Directories have approximate create/modify times.
 This is because DNAx does not keep such attributes for directories.
-3. Files are immutable
+3. Files are immutable, which means that they cannot be overwritten.
 4. A newly written file is located locally.
 When it is closed, it becomes read-only, and is uploaded to the cloud.

 There are several limitations currently:
 - Primarily intended for Linux, but can be used on OSX
 - Intended to operate on platform workers
-- Can upload files, but cannot overwrite or remove files.
 - Limits directories to 10,000 elements
+- Updates to the project emanating from other machines are not reflected locally
+- Rename does not allow removing the target file or directory.
+This is because this cannot be done automatically by dnanexus.

 ## Implementation